 There has been virtually no change in the Pharmaceutical List in the Hartlepool HWB area since the last PNA.
 This may, in part, support the view that the current PNA remains fit for purpose and the draft PNA 2018 may start from that premise.
-An extant grant for a new pharmacy in the locality H1: Hart and Rural West, was approved on Appeal, just as the consultation period on the 2018 draft PNA began.
+Pharmaceutical services are provided by 19 pharmacies in the Hartlepool HWB area, there are no dispensing doctors and no appliance contractors.